yifei-1021/ThermalExpansionMOFs/README.md

 # ThermalExpansionMOFs
-Data and Code for ThermalExpansion of MOFs
+Raw data for project on Thermal Expansion of MOFs